martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

     return head(tail(instr));
 }
 ```
-and declarations outside of any block are also handled by wrapping the
+Declarations outside of any block are handled by wrapping the
-given program in an implicit block.
+given program in an implicit block, as done in the recursive evaluator.
 ``` js
 function parse_and_evaluate(program) {
     return evaluate(make_block(parse(program)),
                     the_empty_environment);
 }
 ```
-Then
+With this, the example
 ``` js
 parse_and_evaluate(`
 const y = 4;